European Affair - GOEA18

 After enjoying the many delights of Milan, you’ll head to another vintage Italian city: Venice.

-Example: Michelangelo Hotel, Hotel Albatros
+Hotel: Michelangelo Hotel, Hotel Albatros or similar

 DAY 3 – Monday Venice – Rome